Turn Service Design Ideas into Action using the Service Design Scorecard System

 We made the Service Design Scorecard to use with our clients.
 It has been tested with real teams in multiple industries, including telecom, banking, insurance, healthcare, not-for-profit, and the public sector.
 It works really well.

-I’m sharing this with you for 2 reasons:
+We're sharing this resource with you for 2 reasons:

-- As we continue to collaborate on new tools and methods to advance the practice of service design and innovation, I would love to hear how you are using this and any similar tools in your projects.
+- As we continue to collaborate on new tools and methods to advance the practice of service design and innovation, we would love to hear how you are using this and any similar tools in your projects.
+Send us your feedback in exchange for access to other tools and resources.

-I recently worked on a service design project with a client in the banking industry.
-We worked to build a sales experience that both delighted customers and met existing business needs.
+We recently worked on a service design project with a client in the banking industry, working to build a sales experience that both delighted customers and met existing business needs.
 We did this through research insights and co-creation sessions where we spoke directly to our client's customers.
 It gave us (many!) amazing ideas and directions to test out.

-As a result of the Scorecard, I was able to centre the discussion around the needs of the business and the design, leaving personal opinions and judgments out of it.
-I find it an immensely useful tool, and one that allows me to easily facilitate productive conversations in a group of diverse stakeholders.
+As a result of the Scorecard, we effectively centred the discussion around the needs of the business and the design, leaving personal opinions and judgments out of it.
+We consistently use this with clients and find it an immensely useful tool, and one that easily allows us to facilitate productive conversations in a group of diverse stakeholders.

-Try it out, let me know what you think.
+Try it out, let us know what you think.